TylerJEShelton/100_days_of_code_python/README.md

 ### Day 20
 The project today was part 1 of 2 where we start to recreate the classic snake game from the old Nokia cell phones.

+### Day 21
+Today we completed the snake game.
+We implemented collision detection with the wall, food and snake body pieces.
+This was a lot of fun to complete!